cmanish049/coding-challenge/README.md

 3. [Assessment 3](assessments/assessment3.md) (Optional)

-write readme files with the instructions necessary to run the code and access the solutions
+write readme file with the instructions necessary to run the code and access the solutions

 <span style="color:red">Note: Please follow laravel standards while solving the assessments</span>